-Conceptual projects identified in the District's Groundwater Basins Master Plan will continue to be evaluated through pumper workshops and/or focused meetings with basin stakeholders and prospective project proponents.
+Conceptual projects identified in the District's Groundwater Basins Master Plan and in alignment with the goals of WRD's WIN 4 ALL Program will continue to be evaluated collaboratively through pumper workshops and/or focused meetings with basin stakeholders and prospective project proponents.
 These workshops and meetings, facilitated by District staff, will further the development of available groundwater resources to reduce the region's demand for imported water.

-Also, District staff will continue to monitor state and federal funding programs to determine applicability to the District's list of prospective projects described within the CIP.
+Also, District staff will continue to monitor and apply for private, state, and federal funding programs to determine applicability to the District's list of prospective projects described within the CIP.
 The District will continue its participation in the various Greater Los Angeles County Region's Integrated Regional Water Management Plan (IRWMP) stakeholder committees.
 Collaborative development of the region's IRWMP is a requirement for entities to secure grant funding under Proposition 1 that was passed in November 2014.